 The Purpose of the Exhibit

-Is there any greater mystery than this world—these forms, full of life?
+This exhibit has as its goal to inspire people to think about their interpretations of their world and to explore the mystery of this world and its forms full of life.
 Do we fathom their mystery?
-What is it we are seeing?
-What is the true nature of things?
-Is it all consciousness?
-This exhibit has as its goal to inspire people to explore these questions—to think about their interpretations of their world.
-And as they go deeper into such questions, coming to their own revelations, enriching their lives.
+What is it we are actually seeing?
+And as they contemplate such questions, to go deeper, coming to their own revelations enriching their lives.
 For some, the exhibit could have immediate effects, so that when they walk out of the exhibit they have the possibility of seeing through different eyes a rich new world.

 Space-the Interpretation of the Unified Field VIII